MIDIMinion/sound_reference/ref_minotaur.md

 # Minotaur - Reference Notes

-*many of the notes in this section are echos of what's already been said in Daniel Lundberg's blog on minotaur, as well as the video of the livestream he did with TSDCA.
+*many of the notes in this section are echos of what's already been said in Daniel Lundberg's [blog](https://www.lundbergsound.com/?page_id=12) on minotaur, as well as the [video](https://tinyurl.com/2s3pyt76) of the webinar he did with TSDCA.
 If you're not able to access either of those, then hopefull these notes can suffice*

 ## Category, Method, Group
 * Category - What is it?